micmejia/bible-dump/NKJV/Zechariah/Zech 9.md

 Ashkelon shall see _it_ and fear; Gaza also shall be very sorrowful; And Ekron, for He dried up her expectation.
 The king shall perish from Gaza, And Ashkelon shall not be inhabited.

 ###### 6
-"A[^b] mixed race shall settle in Ashdod, And I will cut off the pride of the Philistines.
+"A mixed race shall settle in Ashdod, And I will cut off the pride of the Philistines.

 ###### 7
 I will take away the blood from his mouth, And the abominations from between his teeth.
 But he who remains, even he _shall be_ for our God, And shall be like a leader in Judah, And Ekron like a Jebusite.